Food & Meal Planning:

 As explained in the following video, keep your home well-stocked with a variety of easy, simple, bland, easy to swallow foods in different forms.

-SHOPPING & MEAL PLANNING: This might make ALL the Difference!
+SHOPPING & MEAL PLANNING: This may make ALL the Difference!

 This video helps you strategize your grocery shopping and food selection during chemotherapy.